 Scrotal masses might be an accumulation of fluids, the growth of abnormal tissue, or normal contents of the scrotum that have become swollen, inflamed or hardened.

-Scrotal masses need to be examined by a doctor, even if you're not experiencing pain or other symptoms.
-Scrotal masses could be cancerous or caused by another condition that affects the function and health of the testicles.
+Scrotal masses need to be examined by a doctor, even if you're not in pain or having other symptoms.
+Scrotal masses could be cancerous or caused by another condition that affects testicular function and health.

 Self-examination and regular doctor exams of the scrotum are important for prompt recognition, diagnosis and treatment of scrotal masses.